redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/2/README.md

 1 + 2          // 3   Trick question :-)
 ```

-Here, we are using `+` as the binary operator for arithmetic addition, and since both operands are numeric, everything is fine and we get the expect answer `3`.
+Here, we are using `+` as the binary operator for arithmetic addition.
+Since both operands are numeric, everything is fine and we get the expect answer `3`.

 But what happens in these situations?